Jake1510/ooip-tutorial-library/docs/index.md

 A basic level of programming and automation knowledge is assumed.

 Examples are built using Codesys v3.5 SP20 Patch 1 so it is recommended that you install this version (or later) in order to follow along with these examples.

+The Codesys IDE is available for free at the [Codesys Store](https://store.codesys.com/en/).

 ---